 Swarm Stat allows customers to integrate Swarm Logic software with compatible smart thermostats, creating a Virtual BAS™ for a fraction of the cost of a traditional BAS.
 This BYOT solution utilizes IoT-based technology to enable HVAC control strategies that were previously executed only by larger, more expensive BAS .

 Whether you’re interested in controlling thermal loads, identifying underperforming HVAC units, saving money, or increasing your sustainability, Encycle can help.
 Our IoT-based technology and advanced analytics will simplify your buildings’ cooling operations while delivering dramatic reductions in HVAC energy spend and consumption.
-Swarm Logic has been deployed at over 1,000 sites with more than 10,000 RTUs and is optimizing over 125 MW of customer electric load across North America.
+Swarm Logic has been deployed at over 1,000 sites with more than 10,000 RTUs and is optimizing over 125 MW of customer energy load across North America.

 Tell us about your building cooling and energy management goals, and we’ll help you gain the insights you need to reach them.
 Call us at 1-855-857-4031.